 It’s that time of year again!
-The 2018-2019 school year will begin on August 15.
-With summer nearing an end, the Montgomery Police Department asks drivers to slow down and allow extra time during the daily commute with the increased school transportation and pedestrian traffic that will be in the neighborhoods and around the schools.
+With summer nearing an end and school starting soon, the Montgomery Police Department asks drivers to slow down and be on alert for children walking to school.
+Back to school safety has been focused on the COVID-19 virus, but we should not forget traditional traffic safety issues.
+Allow extra time during the daily commute with the increased school transportation and pedestrian traffic that will be in the neighborhoods and around the schools.

 Here are some precautions and reminders: